Density correction for multivariate spatial fields of global climate model output using deep learning: Data and Methods

 \subsection{Overview}

 Section \ref{s:data} describes the different datasets used in our study, including resolution and pre-processing used to align the different datasets on a common spatial grid.
-Section \ref{s:mv} introduces the SPCDE approach for density correction of TMAX and PRCP at a single grid cell.
-Sections \ref{s:mvs} and \ref{s:mvst} extend SPCDE to spatial and spatiotemporal settings, respectively.
-Section \ref{s:spqr} outlines SPQR, the conditional density estimator that is used for SPCDE.
+Section \ref{s:mv} introduces the SPECD approach for density correction of TMAX (Kelvin) and PRCP (mm) at a single grid cell.
+Sections \ref{s:mvs} extends SPECD to the spatial setting.
+Section \ref{s:spqr} outlines SPQR, the conditional density estimator that is used for SPECD.
 Finally, Section \ref{s:gof} describes the metrics used to assess the quality of the calibrated data.